istlab/Alitheia-Core/README.txt

     Contain the source code of the various metric plug-ins developed for the Alitheia system.
 Each metric is a self-contained codebase.

-sharedlibs/
-    Code which is shared between the UI and the Core Platform is stored here and built first.

 sqoossrepo/
     This is a Maven-style repository for all of the dependencies that Alitheia has.
 The intention is that pristine source goes